aksharasoman/notes_ml_projects/004_sieveChallenge/Project Outline.md

 ---
 ## Solution
 ### Title
+How to Convert a YouTube Video as a Conversation Between Two Talking Avatars?
-How to Convert a YouTube Video into a Conversational Exchange Between Two Talking Avatars
+Convert a YouTube Video into a Conversational Exchange Between Two Talking Avatars
 ### Pipeline

 | Step | Task                                                                                                                                                           | Process                                                                            | Remarks                                                        | Compare                                                       |